 HOW MANY TIMES A WEEK SHOULD TRIATHLETES BE STRENGTH TRAINING?

 In the grand scheme of things strength training is still a small percentage of your total training time as triathletes.
 Quality over quantity is key - the same theory that should apply to your swim, bike and run sessions.
-But you may have a "coffee shop ride" planned into your week that could actually be replaced with a 30 minutes strength session - no, it's probably not as fun, but neither is missing out on training altogether because you did nothing to support your body, and it's now given in to injury.
+But you may have a "coffee shop ride" planned into your week that could actually be replaced with a 30 minutes strength session - no, it's probably not as fun, but neither is missing out on training altogether because you're injured!

 How to integrate specific strength work into a triathlete’s training program, is a question that is often asked, with the main concerns surrounding time constraints and compromised recovery.
 We understand that the time spent commuting to a gym often makes strength session difficult to incorporate, especially once your main sessions are done and you’re juggling work, kids and daily life, but a quality home workout can be just as effective and will cause a lot less stress on your time and relationships.

 Where ever you choose to train here are a few guidelines triathletes can use when planning strength sessions throughout the training week:

 First or Second?

 It is highly likely that you will be performing your strength session on the same day as another training session.
 But is it best to do the strength first or last?

 This will really depend on the intensity and the goal of the other session/s that day.
 Your swim, bike and run still need to remain the main focus of training, so any demanding or new strength exercises that could fatigue you may not be ideal if you have a race simulation or time trial session later that day.
 However if you just have a steady aerobic ride, run or swim, the order won't matter as much so is really down to what is better for you.